 HOW TO APPLY TO THE UNC EPILEPSY FELLOWSHIP

 Please send your CV, personal statement, and three (3) letters of recommendation to our program coordinator, Hannah Smith via email as an attachment, United States Postal Service or Federal Express (FedEx).
 One of the letters of recommendation must come from your program director.
+Applications are accepted beginning 24 months prior to the start date of the fellowship and interviews take place between late fall and early spring until the positions are filled.

 UNC Department of Neurology CB#7025